Steve-O-Murphy/Portfolio/README.md

 - Senior technical writer with a love of technology and a passion for excellence and customer success.
 - Eager to learn new software frameworks.
-- Excel at building relationships and managing conflict.
+- Relationship builder and conflict manager.

 ## Writing Samples